 Why ?
 Screening mammograms detect dangerous cancers, but they also detect cancers that would never have caused any symptoms: if there had been no screening, the woman would have died of something else, without having suffered from breast cancer.
 This is called overdiagnosis.

 Currently, no one knows how to distinguish these "safe" cancers from true aggressive cancers.
 All these cancers receive treatment, which leads to the removal of breasts or radiation treatment in women who would have had no need: it is overtreatment.

 Overdiagnosis following mammographic screening condemns healthy women to undergo the terrifying diagnosis of cancer.
 It turns healthy women into sick people who undergo useless, painful and dangerous treatments.
 The latest French recommendations emphasize the need to fully inform women who are invited to screen for benefits and disadvantages (1).

 The disappointing results of breast cancer screening led to a fierce debate: should screening be abandoned, or is there a way to improve it?

 The European MyPeBS study aims to answer part of this question (2).
-It should include 80,000 female volunteers aged 40 to 70, divided into two groups.
+It should include 80,000 female volunteers aged 40 to 70, divided into two groups, and is carried out in in 6 countries: Belgium, France, Israel, Italy, United Kingdom and Spain.
 Some will be offered the screening as it has been applied until now in each country.
 The others will be offered a personalized screening, adapted according to an evaluation of the personal risk of each woman.